Note: Our Lightboard Control Center™ (included in all studio packages) eliminates the need to use broadcast software.

 - Full screen slides (if using, not essential)

 Always test hardware and settings prior to a live audience presentation to ensure everything functions as planned.
 If communicating with a specific audience in another location, do a live test run with that site to validate the setup and data connection on both ends.

 Now that you have your product video created and showing on a monitor, how do you share that as your video source in a video conferencing or streaming platform like Zoom?

-As screen share (reduced quality) You can select your confidence monitor as a screen share source.
+As screen share (will often give reduced frame rate but better quality) You can select your confidence monitor as a screen share source.
 While this may have been your default thought as a logical option, there are notable quality reductions when doing this, notably a substantially reduced video frame rate.

 If taking this approach, use a screen-sharing option in your streaming platform to select the display used as your confidence monitor so your viewers see the resulting OBS video.

 In Zoom, click the Share icon and then select the appropriate display.